PhD Research – a mixed-methods approach to develop a model of decision-making

 Decision making in the event industry is often adhoc and highly subjective, being based on intuition, heuristics and neural constructs, particularly when in the midst of live event operations.
 This research seeks to understand and evaluate the on-event decision making process using a mixed methods approach to create a model of good practice.

-Claire is using both quantitative and qualitative methods to understand the on-event decision process in a way that is grounded in reality and application to industry.
+Claire used both quantitative and qualitative methods to understand the on-event decision process in a way that is grounded in reality and application to industry.
 The first stage of research was a scenario based survey in collaboration with The Power of Events to utilise the Event Insights App to engage event managers directly.
-With the statistical analysis, observations in Event Control at Silverstone, and 3 rounds of Policy Delphi completed, she is writing up her thesis, ready for submission by the end of 2025.
+This was followed by iterative Policy Delphi sessions and on-event observations at Silverstone.

 Collaborators